 Rationale and Aims

-Sounds-Write is taught in Reception and Year One and continues to be referred to throughout the curriculum beyond these year groups so that children can reliably decode any word using their phonic knowledge in any stage of their learning.
+At Little Gaddesden School, we use the Sounds-Write systematic synthetic phonics programme.
+It is a comprehensive system to teach reading, spelling and writing.
+Sounds-Write is taught in Reception and Year 1 and continues to be referred to throughout the curriculum beyond these year groups so that children can reliably decode any word using their phonic knowledge in any stage of their learning.

 Our phonics screening success shows that Sounds-Write is a highly effective method of learning centred on letter sounds and phonics.
 It is structured, multi-sensory, incremental and code-oriented and provides an instructional approach to teaching children to read and spell.
-It teaches all key elements of conceptual understanding, factual knowledge as well as the three essential skills of blending, segmenting and phoneme manipulation necessary for learning to read and spell and it does so on a daily basis until all children achieve the automaticity that underlies the fluency of every successful reader.
+It teaches all key elements of conceptual understanding, factual knowledge as well as the three essential skills of blending, segmenting and phoneme manipulation necessary for learning to read and spell.

 At Little Gaddesden School we believe that by creating confident readers we will develop the foundations for great writers and we strive to give our children the best start in establishing secure foundations in writing through our curriculum (See planning overview and curriculum map below).
 It is our intention that by the end of their primary education, all of our pupils will be able to speak and write fluently so that they can communicate their ideas effectively and with a developed awareness for purpose and audience.